Armour in Texts

 - John Lydgate, Troy Book (England, +XV): Retelling of the Trojan War with the heroes dressed in the latest kit.
 Link.

 - Johan Hill, Treatise of the Points of Worship in Arms (England, +XV): Instructions on how a champion can best be armed for a duel on foot.
-Transcription on Will’s Commonplace Book and discussion by several people who make and wear armour.
+Transcription of the two printed editions and discussion by several people who make and wear armour.
 According to an article by Thom Richardson, its shelf number is Ashmolean S 856 art.
-22, 376–83 and the editio princeps was W.H.
-Black, Illustrations of ancient state and chivalry from manuscripts preserved in the Ashmolean Museum (London, 1840) pp. 1–11 (available on Google Books); Charles ffoulkes printed a copy of that edition, and the web editions copy ffoulkes.
+22, 376–383 and the editio princeps was W.H.
+Black, Illustrations of ancient state and chivalry from manuscripts preserved in the Ashmolean Museum (William Nicol, Shakspeare Press: London, 1839) pp. 1–11.
+Most people who have read this text have read the edition by Charles ffoulkes which seems to be a worse reflection of the contents of the treatise (neither is a pen-stroke-for-pen-stroke and abbreviation-for-abbreviation diplomatic edition, and I do not have access to photos of the original).

 - Anonymous, “How a Man Shall be Armed” (England, +XV): Instructions on how to arm a man for formal combat on foot with a famous illustration.
 Transcription of original English and translation into 20th century English.
 The famous “Hastings manuscript” now seems to be in New York, Morgan MS. M.775 http://corsair.themorgan.org/cgi-bin/Pwebrecon.cgi?BBID=158842.